frederic-perez/AmE-dictionary/data/idioms.md

 __strike a chord__ Trigger a feeling or memory, as in _That poem strikes a chord in all those touched by the Holocaust._ This term alludes to striking the strings or keys of a musical instrument.
 __stuff your face__ To eat a lot of food quickly.
 __suffice (it) to say__ :two::hammer:
+__sugarcoat (something)__ To say, explain, or present something in a manner that is easier to accept, understand, cope with, or endure. _Don’t sugarcoat it for me, Doc—is my wife going to make it?_
 __Sunday best__ One’s very best clothes, as one would wear to a Sunday church service. _Rita wanders a highway in her Sunday best._
 __sure enough__ :three: As one might have expected; certainly. _Sure enough, that’s what happened._
 __surprise, surprise__ :two: Said ironically of or in a situation in which something very predictable has happened.